top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/26_fleet_level_planning.md

 ## Duckietown setup notes {#demo-template-duckietown-setup}

-Here, describe the assumptions about the Duckietown, including:

-* Layout (tiles types)
-* Instrastructure (traffic lights, wifi networks, ...) required
-* Weather (lights, ...)

-Do not write instructions here.
-The instructions should be somewhere in [the part about Duckietowns](#duckietowns).
-Here, merely point to them.
+You need at least one duckiebot, and a duckietown.

+The duckiebot needs to be at least a DB17-jwd, better a DB17-jwdl.

+The duckietown needs to have at least one april tag visible from every intersection to allow localization.
+Make sure to have a description of your map available.
+For more infos on this see the localization package.

+If you use this demo, you will have to install the fleet communication dependencies.
+This might take up to 40 minutes.
+For more, see below.

 ## Duckiebot setup notes {#demo-template-duckiebot-setup}

-Duckiebots need to have all the dependencies installed use the fleet level communication setup developed by the fleet-communication team.
+Duckiebots need to have all the dependencies installed.
+Use the fleet level communication setup developed by the fleet-communication team.
 To do this checkout the branch `devel-fleet-planning-comms` and navigate into the folder `catkin_ws/src/30-localization-and-planning/fleet_messaging/dependencies`.
 Now identify the name of wlan interface on by running: `ifconfig`.
 It is probably named `wlan0`.
 The next step is to run the install script as follows:

 	install_fleet_messaging <wlan_interface> <ip_address>